IscoRuta98/fse-tutorials/Tutorial_3/README.md

 # Databases and SQL

-In this tutorial, the aim is to practice how to create SQL tables using Python's built-in `sqlite3` module and perform CRUD operations.
+The aim of this tutorial is to get you confortable with creating SQL tables using Python's built-in `sqlite3` module and perform CRUD operations.

 # Using `sqlite3` in Python for building a Student Records Management System